Loreto Carbonell

-Loreto "Bonnie" Carbonell (1933 – 23 September 2017) was a Filipino basketball player who competed in the 1956 Summer Olympics.
+Loreto "Bonnie" Dilema Carbonell (1933 – 23 September 2017) was a Filipino basketball player who competed in the 1956 Summer Olympics.

 Career

 Playing career

 Sometime during his early years, Father Richard Cronin, a Jesuit priest from the Ateneo de Davao University taught Carbonell the behind the back dribble technique.
 This would help to become a star player of the San Beda College varsity team.
 In 1956, he scored 48 points in an NCAA single match surpassing the previous scoring record of Carlos Badion of Mapúa.
 He also played for the YCO Painters of the Manila Industrial and Commercial Athletic Association.

 National team career

 Carbonell played for the Philippines men's national basketball team.

 He helped the team win the bronze medal at the 1954 FIBA World Championship and was also part of the Leo Prieto-coached squad that participated at the 1956 Summer Olympics.
 He was also part of the team which defended their Asian Games title in the 1958 edition of the games.
 Carbonell played for the Philippine team which finished in eight place in the 1959 FIBA World Championship.
 He then led the team to a title a year later at the 1960 ABC Championship.

 He failed to make it to the national team which competed 1960 Summer Olympics due to contracting sinusitis during the tryouts.
 He never played for the national team after that.